maickrau/GraphAligner/README.md

 Quickstart: `bin/Aligner -g graph_file -f read_file -a output_file.gam`

-See ["Parameters"](#parameters), the option `bin/Aligner --help` and the subsections below for more information and options
+See [Parameters](#parameters), the option `bin/Aligner --help` and the subsections below for more information and options

 #### File formats

-The aligner's file formats are interoperable with the ["vg toolkit"](https://github.com/vgteam/vg/)'s file formats.
-Graphs can be inputed either in [".gfa format"](https://github.com/GFA-spec/GFA-spec) or [".vg format"](https://github.com/vgteam/vg/blob/master/src/vg.proto).
+The aligner's file formats are interoperable with the [vg toolkit](https://github.com/vgteam/vg/)'s file formats.
+Graphs can be inputed either in [.gfa format](https://github.com/GFA-spec/GFA-spec) or [.vg format](https://github.com/vgteam/vg/blob/master/src/vg.proto).
 Reads are inputed as .fasta or .fastq, either gzipped or uncompressed.
-Alignments are outputed in [".gam format"](https://github.com/vgteam/vg/blob/master/src/vg.proto).
-Seeds can be inputed in [".gam format"](https://github.com/vgteam/vg/blob/master/src/vg.proto).
+Alignments are outputed in [.gam format](https://github.com/vgteam/vg/blob/master/src/vg.proto).
+Seeds can be inputed in [.gam format](https://github.com/vgteam/vg/blob/master/src/vg.proto).

 #### Seed hits

 The aligner has two built-in methods for finding seed hits: maximal unique matches (MUMs) and maximal exact matches (MEMs).
 The aligner uses MUMmerv4 to find matches between the read and nodes.
 Only matches entirely within a node are found.
 Use the parameter `--seeds-mum-count n` to use the `n` longest MUMs as seeds (or -1 for all MUMs), and `--seeds-mem-count n` for the `n` longest MEMs (or -1 for all MEMs).
 Use `--seeds-mxm-length n` to only use matches at least `n` characters long.
 If you are aligning multiple files to the same graph, use `--seeds-mxm-cache-prefix file_name_prefix` to store the MUM/MEM index to file for reuse instead of rebuilding it each time.

-Alternatively you can use any method to find seed hits and then import the seeds in [".gam format"](https://github.com/vgteam/vg/blob/master/src/vg.proto) with the parameter `-s seedfile.gam`.
+Alternatively you can use any method to find seed hits and then import the seeds in [.gam format](https://github.com/vgteam/vg/blob/master/src/vg.proto) with the parameter `-s seedfile.gam`.
 The seeds must be passed as an alignment message, with `path.mapping[0].position` describing the position in the graph, and `query_position` the position in the read.
 Match length (`path.mapping[0].edit[0]`) is only used to order the seeds, with longer matches tried before shorter matches.

 Alternatively you can use the parameter `--seeds-first-full-rows` to use the dynamic programming alignment algorithm on the entire first row instead of using seeded alignment.
 This is very slow except on tiny graphs, and not recommended.